22 September 2024

 You can see that in three of the five cases, the calculated F statistic exactly matches the reported one to 2 decimal places.
 And in fact when I first did the calculations by hand, I erroneously thought that the published value of the first statistic (for Goodness) was 9.41, and so thought that four out of the five were exact matches.

 Why does this matter?
-Well, because as James Heathers and I describe in our RIVETS preprint, it's actually very often not especially likely that when you recalculate test statistics using rounded descriptives you will get exactly the same test statistic to 2dp.
+Well, because as James and I describe in our RIVETS preprint, it's actually not especially likely that when you recalculate test statistics using rounded descriptives you will get exactly the same test statistic to 2dp.
 In this case, for the three statistics that do match exactly, my simulations show that this will occur with 5.24%, 10.70%, and 6.73% of possible combinations of rounded input variables, respectively.

 Had those been the only three test statistics, we would have a combined probability of all three matching of 0.0003773, which — assuming that the numbers are independent — you can treat roughly as a p value.
 In other words, it's not very likely that those numbers would appear if they had been produced with real data.
 And we can go further: If (again, this is not the case) the first two F statistics had been reported as 9.41 and 23.11, the percentages for those in the simulation are 3.93% and 3.00%, so the combined probability of all five matching would be 4.449e-7, which is very unlikely indeed.